thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 # Policy

 Defines the function used to select actions.
-Selected actions can be dependent on a model's internal state and on external inputs.
+Selected actions can be dependent on a [model]'s internal state and on external inputs.

 # Pose

-An object's location and orientation (in a given [reference frame](reference_frame)).
+An object's location and orientation (in a given [reference frame]).
 The location can for example be x, y, z coordinates and the orientation can be represented as a quaternion, Euler angles, or a rotation matrix.

 # Reference Frame

-A reference frame is a specific [coordinate system] within which locations and rotations can be represented.
+A reference frame is a specific coordinate system within which locations and rotations can be represented.
 For instance, a location may be represented relative to the body (body/ego-centric reference frame) or relative to some point in the world (world/allo-centric reference frame) or relative to an object's center (object-centric reference frame).

 **See Also:**
-  [Frame of reference]
+  [Coordinate system], [Frame of reference]

 # Rigid Body Transformation

-Applies a displacement/translation and a rotation to a set of points.
+Applies a [displacement] / translation and a rotation to a set of points.
 Every point is transformed in the same way such that the overall shape stays the same (i.e., the relative distance between points is fixed).

+**See Also:**
+  [Displacement (geometry)], [Rotation (mathematics)], [Translation (geometry)]

 # Sensor Module